Nomad Go’s Bootstrapping Work Lands $2.7 Million in Venture Capital Funding

 Nomad Go’s venture capital funding comes from three big names in the business: Flying Fish Partners; Vulcan Capital, the late Paul Allen’s company; and Fitz Gate Ventures.

-“To our knowledge, Jonah is the first undergraduate alumnus majoring in entrepreneurship whose company has raised a venture capital round,” says Marie Mayes, director of WSU’s Center for Entrepreneurial Studies.
+“To our knowledge, Jonah is the first undergraduate alumnus majoring in entrepreneurship whose company has raised a venture capital round,” says Marie Mayes, director of WSU’s Center for Entrepreneurship.

 Friedl credits industry mentors he met during the WSU Business Plan Competition for helping connect Nomad Go with the venture capital community.